 Google Sheets and SQL Server can make a powerful data management combination.
-The cloud-based Sheets provides easy collaboration, while SQL Server offers robust relational database capabilities for storing and querying data.
+The cloud-based Sheets provide easy collaboration, while SQL Server offers robust relational database capabilities for storing and querying data.

 In this guide, we outline two simple methods for establishing connectivity and syncing data between Google Sheets and SQL Server.
 By linking these cloud-based spreadsheets and on-premises databases together, you can enable convenient data access and updates for your organization.

-Explore These Methods to Connect Google Sheets and SQL Server
+Effortlessly Connect Google Sheets to SQL Server using these Methods

-Method 1: Using Hevo to connect Google Sheets to SQL Server
+Method 1: Automatically Connect Google Sheets to SQL Server using Hevo

-Method 2: Using the Apps Script to connect Google Sheets to SQL Server
+Method 2: Using the Apps Script to Connect Google Sheets to SQL Server Manually

-Method 1: Using Hevo to connect Google Sheets to SQL Server
+Method 1: Automatically Connect Google Sheets to SQL Server using Hevo

 Google Sheets to SQL Server: Source Configuration